 On a related note, yesterday a reader, someone I don’t know, left a comment and asked me to please get in touch.
 When that happens, if I possibly can get in touch, I do.

 Unfortunately, when I sent a note to the email provided, it was returned as undeliverable.
 Apparently there’s a typo in the address.
 I can only hope she will return to the original post, read any responses, and try again.

 Right.
 The ongoing discussion of being 50+ and looking for work, 50+ and confronted with long-term unemployment, 50+ with the need to earn one’s living, 50+ and no money to retool, 50+ and nowhere to turn.
 For the specifics, please reference the comment by a woman named Cindy.
 She was laid off after a long career as a veterinary technician, and continues to look for work with no success.

 Now, it’s easy to make well-intentioned recommendations.
 However, many assume there is money to pay for additional training, there are no health obstacles to limit one’s options, there is access to transportation, and of course, a decent roof over one’s head.

-A stranger might advise you to stay open and flexible, consider a move if it makes sense, keep a smile on your face and “everything will be fine.”
+A stranger might advise you to stay open and flexible, consider a move if it makes sense, and per our pop culture panacea (positive attitude) — keep a smile on your face and “everything will be fine.”

-How often I’ve heard that in the past half dozen years or more; how often I’ve grown more discouraged when I’ve heard it.
-It’s hard to fight your way back when easy assumptions don’t hold up, and likewise when you can’t get past the prejudice of ageism.
+How often I’ve heard that in the past half dozen years or more.
+How often I’ve grown more discouraged when I’ve heard it.
+It’s hard to smile your way through a stack of bills, your kids needing something you know you can’t afford, your past work experience as good as it gets — but you, never in the running.
+It’s hard to fight your way back when easy assumptions don’t hold up and you can’t get past the prejudice of ageism.
 And age bias in the workplace is real.

 Workers Age 50+ Continue to Struggle